 - Improve confidence and self-esteem

 - Meet new and interesting people in Midlothian

 - Learn new skills or share your skills

 Does it make a difference?

-The clients we work with benefit immensely from the input of volunteers and report that their feelings of isolation are reduced as a result of the befriending relationship.
+The clients we work with benefit immensely from the input of volunteers and report feeling better, happier and more socially connected as a result of the befriending relationship.
 Volunteers also give very positive feedback about the role and frequently remain involved with the project well beyond the initial befriending match.

 Connect Outdoors is a group where volunteers support older people in a variety of activities.
 It is held on a Wednesday afternoon from 2–4pm.
 The aim is to increase physical and mental wellbeing through being out-of-doors (or indoors when the weather is not so favourable) and engaging in positive nature-based activities.
 The group takes place at the beautiful community garden at Dalkeith Country Park and the focus is upon gentle exercise, singing, learning something new, socialisation and making new friends.